Sarah-LB/racingmaster45/README.md

         -   The three main colours used are red, black and white.
 These were chosen by Racing Master 45 and are the colours of his brand.
         -   The Inter font is the main font used throughout the whole website with sans serif as the fallback font in case the font isn't being imported into the site correctly.
 Inter is a clean and clear font that is easy to read.
 Bruno Ace font is used for headings with cursive as the fallback.
 This is also a clean and clear font but with a modern and edgy style.
     -   #### Imagery
-        -   Imagery is important.
-The large, motorsport images are designed to be striking and catch the user's attention.
+        -   The large, motorsport images are designed to be striking and catch the user's attention.
 They also add a descriptive element - depicting what is being discussed in that section of the site.

-*   ### Wireframes

-    -   Site sketched out on paper before putting into code.

 ## Features